jamie29w/snap-crm/README.md

 # Related

-Check out the demo version online at [snap-crm.jamiew.io](http://snap-crm.jamiew.io) and feel free to interact with the session details.
+Check out the demo version online at [snap-crm.jamiew.io](http://snap-crm.jamiew.io), and feel free to add, edit, and delete session details.
+It's there for you to play with.

+The rest of my portfolio, resume, and contact info are available at [jamieW.io](http://jamiew.io).